dtorres47/fuel-downloader/README.md

 - I built this project around a **real business problem** to ensure it’s practical, not just academic.
 - I implement first in **C#/.NET**, then translate into **Go**, to accelerate learning while proving cross-language adaptability.
 - I also provide an **Angular front-end** as a tangible UI layer.
+- All three implementations — Go, C#, and Angular — follow the **same vertical slice structure**, so the design is consistent and comparable across stacks.

 This methodology demonstrates:
 - **Go learning journey** → API, persistence, and automation.